Joint Agency Root Cause Analysis

 The California Integrated System Operator, the California Public Utilities Commission, and the California Energy Commission reported on the root causes of the events leading to the August 2020 outages.
-The preliminary and final root cause analysis reports are available below.
+The root cause analysis reports and other updates are available below.

 The report finds that: